Citanest Plain Dental Injection

 Dialysis is of negligible value in the treatment of acute overdosage with prilocaine.

 The development of methemoglobinemia is generally dose related but may occur at any dose in susceptible individuals.
-While methemoglobin values of less than 20% do not generally produce any clinical symptoms, the appearance of cyanosis at 2–4 hours following administration should be evaluated in terms of the general health status of the patient.
+While methemoglobin values of less than 20% do not generally produce any clinical symptoms, the appearance of cyanosis at 2 to 4 hours following administration should be evaluated in terms of the general health status of the patient.

-Methemoglobinemia can be reversed when indicated by intravenous administration of methylene blue at a dosage of 1–2 mg/kg given over a five minute period.
+Methemoglobinemia can be reversed when indicated by intravenous administration of methylene blue at a dosage of 1 to 2 mg/kg given over a five minute period.

 Citanest Plain Dental Injection Dosage and Administration

-The dosage of Citanest Plain Dental Injection and Citanest Forte Dental Injection varies and depends on the physical status of the patient, the area of the oral cavity to be anesthetized, the vascularity of the oral tissues, and the technique of anesthesia.
+The dosage of 4% Citanest Plain Dental Injection varies and depends on the physical status of the patient, the area of the oral cavity to be anesthetized, the vascularity of the oral tissues, and the technique of anesthesia.
 The least volume of injection that results in effective local anesthesia should be administered.
 For specific techniques and procedures of local anesthesia in the oral cavity, refer to standard textbooks.

 Inferior Alveolar Block

-There are no practical clinical differences between Citanest Dental with and without epinephrine when used for inferior alveolar blocks.
+There are no practical clinical differences between prilocaine with and without epinephrine when used for inferior alveolar blocks.

-Citanest Plain Dental is recommended for use in maxillary infiltration anesthesia for procedures in which the painful aspects can be completed within 15 minutes after the injection.
-Citanest Plain Dental is therefore especially suited to short procedures in the maxillary anterior teeth.
-For long procedures, or those involving maxillary posterior teeth where soft tissue numbness is not troublesome to the patient, Citanest Forte Dental is recommended.
+4% Citanest Plain Dental Injection is recommended for use in maxillary infiltration anesthesia for procedures in which the painful aspects can be completed within 15 minutes after the injection.
+4% Citanest Plain Dental Injection is therefore especially suited to short procedures in the maxillary anterior teeth.
+For long procedures, or those involving maxillary posterior teeth where soft tissue numbness is not troublesome to the patient, Prilocaine HCl 4% with epinephrine 1:200,000 is recommended.

-For most routine procedures, initial dosages of 1 to 2 mL of Citanest Plain Dental Injection or Citanest Forte Dental Injection will usually provide adequate infiltration or major nerve block anesthesia.
+For most routine procedures, initial dosages of 1 to 2 mL of 4% Citanest Plain Dental Injection will usually provide adequate infiltration or major nerve block anesthesia.

 |Weight||Maximum recommended dose|

-In children under 10 years of age it is rarely necessary to administer more than one-half cartridge (40 mg) of Citanest Plain Dental Injection or Citanest Forte Dental Injection per procedure to achieve local anesthesia for a procedure involving a single tooth.
+In children under 10 years of age it is rarely necessary to administer more than one-half cartridge (40 mg) of 4% Citanest Plain Dental Injection per procedure to achieve local anesthesia for a procedure involving a single tooth.
 In maxillary infiltration, this amount will often suffice to the treatment of two or even three teeth.
 In the mandibular block, however, satisfactory anesthesia achieved with this amount of drug will allow treatment of the teeth in an entire quadrant.

 ASPIRATION PRIOR TO INJECTION IS RECOMMENDED, since it reduces the possibility of intravascular injection, thereby keeping the incidence of side effects and anesthetic failure to a minimum.